-FIGURE 3: 1 TO N DUPLICATE MESSAGES USING STREAMING QUEUES WITH PUB/SUB
+FIGURE 4: 1 TO N DUPLICATE MESSAGES USING STREAMING QUEUES WITH PUB/SUB multiple subscribers.

-Figure 3 shows how multiple duplicates of messages being put onto a queue can be generated by setting STREAMQ to a topic alias and using Pub/Sub to distribute messages to multiple subscribers.
 The advantages of this solution are that App2 does not need to be switched to a new subscriber queue and the existing applications do not need to be stopped to make the necessary QM changes.